merrychap/katori/README.md

 ## DISCLAIMER

-The functions provided by `katori` is for **educational purposes only**.
+**The functions provided by `katori` is for EDUCATIONAL PURPOSES ONLY.
 You are solely responsible for your actions.
-Creator of `katori`, in no way responsible for any of the actions performed by anyone.
+Creator of `katori`, in no way responsible for any of the actions performed by anyone.**

 If you agree with the above statements, you may proceed to use this tool for anything legal.